Shutter Island (film): Home media

-Shutter Island was released on DVD and Blu-ray on June 8, 2010, in the US and on August 2, 2010, in the UK.
-The UK release featured two editions—a standard edition and a limited steel-case edition.
+Shutter Island was released by Paramount Home Entertainment on DVD and Blu-ray on June 8, 2010, in the US, and on August 2, 2010, in the UK.
+The UK release features two editions: a standard edition and a limited steel-case edition.
 For the tenth anniversary of the film's release, Paramount Pictures released a 4K steelbook and Blu-ray version on February 11, 2020.

 Other media

 A Shutter Island video game was released for PC in 2010.
-A Nintendo DS version was cancelled.
+A Nintendo DS version was canceled.
 In August 2014, Paramount Television and HBO were reported to be developing a prequel TV series, Ashecliffe.